robingoth/FutureMarkets/fabric/examples/chaincode/java/FutureMarkets/README.md

    `docker-compose exec vp1 peer chaincode deploy -l java -p /opt/gopath/src/github.com/hyperledger/fabric/examples/chaincode/java/FutureMarkets -c '{"Function": "init", "Args": ["1000", "1000"]}'`
    As a responce you will get a hash string like `44818ddf3bb5252669b9b2ef478b1c639e98f59522472543ee5495da0f3d6c2b40e4c7f559a8a77216a99904ee8e1e76c3c13837b07bcba3c46680a82a2a6149`
    This hash string will be used in the next commands.
+   **NOTE**: you should wait for few minutes until the chaincode is deployed.
+To verify this you can run a simple query command and see if it is executed properly.
 5. In the same terminal copy and paste the following command without running it `docker-compose exec vp1 python /opt/gopath/src/github.com/hyperledger/fabric/examples/chaincode/java/FutureMarkets/post_order.py 44818ddf3bb5252669b9b2ef478b1c639e98f59522472543ee5495da0f3d6c2b40e4c7f559a8a77216a99904ee8e1e76c3c13837b07bcba3c46680a82a2a6149 300 1`
 6. Do the same in other three terminal windows for three following commands: